 Treatment for antisocial personality disorder usually involves long term and intense therapy.
 In some cases, a psychiatrist might also prescribe some medication.
 The term and course of the therapy are intensive because antisocial personality disorder is actually quite difficult to treat.
 The biggest difficulty when it comes to treating antisocial personality disorder is buy-in and participation from the patient.
 Many people with this disorder don’t want to participate in treatment, because they believe that there is nothing wrong with them and the therapy is just a waste of time, effort, and resources.
 This makes the process extremely hard for the patient, their friends and family, and the psychologist or psychiatrist who is working with them.

 In addition to the rigorous therapy meant to tackle antisocial personality disorder specifically, other treatments and programs can also be beneficial in terms of treating antisocial personality disorder.
-Anger management course or alcohol and/or substance abuse recovery programs can help to treat the symptoms of antisocial personality disorder, even if they’re not designed to treat antisocial personality disorder outright.
+Anger management course or alcohol and/or substance misuse recovery programs can help to treat the symptoms of antisocial personality disorder, even if they’re not designed to treat antisocial personality disorder outright.
 This is because the methods and practices taught in such programs help to curb the sociopathic or psychopathic behaviors that are a byproduct of antisocial personality disorder.

 Another way to treat antisocial personality disorder is by treating other mental health issues that might be affecting a patient, such as depression or anxiety.
 These issues are often seen in tandem with antisocial personality disorder, and they have several overlapping symptoms.
 Plus, patients are more likely to agree to get treatment for a more widely accepted issue – such as anxiety or depression – rather than agreeing to therapy for antisocial personality disorder.
 Basically, when the focus of the therapy sessions isn’t explicitly antisocial personality disorder, patients are more likely to continue with the course of treatment.